History of Cambodia: Chenla Kingdom (6th century – 802)

-The Khmers, vassals of Funan, reached the Mekong river from the northern Menam River via the Mun River Valley.
-Chenla, their first independent state developed out of Funanese influence.

 Ancient Chinese records mention two kings, Shrutavarman and Shreshthavarman who ruled at the capital Shreshthapura located in modern-day southern Laos.
 The immense influence on the identity of Cambodia to come was wrought by the Khmer Kingdom of Bhavapura, in the modern day Cambodian city of Kampong Thom.
 Its legacy was its most important sovereign, Ishanavarman who completely conquered the kingdom of Funan during 612–628.
 He chose his new capital at the Sambor Prei Kuk, naming it Ishanapura.